borisdayma/borisdayma/README.md

 ### Hi, I'm Boris

-I think that AI and automation in general will contribute to major improvements in every industry and can have a highly positive impact to society.
+❤ I love AI and automation in general.
+I'm always trying to think of new ways to use it to improve any industry, product or process while benefiting society.

 🔭 I try to make AI friendlier and more accessible through articles, improvement of tools/frameworks or just fun little projects like my tweet generator [huggingtweets](https://github.com/borisdayma/huggingtweets) which can be used by anybody.